-This week’s snapshot of just one work-related fatality.
-This one occurred on July 2 at FedEx’s flagship sorting facility in Memphis, Tennessee.
+This week’s snapshot of just one work-related fatality in the U.S. This one occurred on October 28 in Scott, Louisiana.

-This week’s snapshot of just one work-related fatality.
-This one occurred on June 4 on an electrical pole in Florence, Alabama.
+This week’s snapshot of just one work-related fatality in the U.S. This one occurred on September 26 at a plywood plant in Moncure, North Carolina.

 In announcing National Farm Safety Week, President Obama emphasized his Administration’s commitment to reducing hazards of agricultural work – including for young people.
 So how are we doing at protecting children and teens working on farms and ranches?
 Note: There is no federally required safety training for youth working in agriculture.
 Estimated injury rate is 38 per day and fatalities, 115 per year